GGL Tightens Advertising Bans in 2026, What's Changing Now for German Online Casinos

 Germany's Joint Gambling Authority of the Federal States has published new, significantly stricter advertising guidelines, effective June 1, 2026.
 We analyze the most important points for players and operators.

-Operators are having mixed reactions.
-While the Gauselmann Group (Mernov / JackpotPiraten, Merkur Slots) welcomed the new advertising ban in a statement as a "necessary step for the credibility of the regulated market," the German Online Casino Association (DOCV) criticized that the stricter rules could further fuel the already strong black market.
-Studies from the University of Hohenheim show that currently around 25% of all online casino wagers in Germany are still placed on unlicensed platforms — a figure that could potentially increase further due to advertising bans on legal providers.
+Operators?
+Reactions are all over the place.
+Gauselmann Group (Mernov / JackpotPiraten, Merkur Slots), for example, welcomed the new ban.
+They called it a 'necessary step for the credibility of the regulated market.'
+But the German Online Casino Association (DOCV) grumbled.
+They worry stricter rules just push more players to the black market.
+Studies from the University of Hohenheim show about 25% of all German online casino wagers still happen on unlicensed platforms.
+A lot.
+This number could easily climb higher as legal operators face ad bans.

-An initial impact analysis of the new advertising regulations has been announced for early 2027.
-If the measures lead to the hoped-for reduction in problematic gambling patterns, further tightening can be expected — such as a complete ban on cashback promotions.
-However, if the black market continues to grow, the discussion is likely to move in the other direction: towards a cautious relaxation combined with more aggressive prosecution of illegal providers.
-From today's perspective, the industry remains in a state of flux — and players should rely more than ever on independent comparison sites to find the right GGL-licensed providers for them.
+An early 2027 impact analysis of the new advertising rules?
+It's been announced.
+If the measures actually reduce problem gambling, more tightening could happen.
+A complete ban on cashback promotions, maybe?
+But if the black market keeps growing, the discussion will swing the other way: maybe a cautious easing, alongside more aggressive targeting of illegal providers.
+From where I sit today, the industry remains in a real state of flux.
+Players should lean on independent comparison sites now more than ever to find the right GGL-licensed providers.

 Sources & further reading